 Unfortunately, I’ve been on a run of lots of business travel which has left me very little free time.
-I’m not keeping up the pace of my posts as much as I hoped, and worse, I’m not as home as much as I need to be for my family.
+I’m not keeping up the pace of my posts as much as I hoped, and worse, I’m not as home as much as I need for my family.
 In the last five weeks, I have been to Los Angeles three times with a trip to Brazil mixed in.
 Now, I’m working in south Florida.

-For some reason, my seat was changed to 4C, which put me in First Class.
-In this case, it seems I got an operational upgrade to First Class, and I was one of a few people that wasn’t crew in the cabin.
+For some reason, my seat changed to 4C, which put me in First Class.
+In this case, it seems I got an operational upgrade to First Class, and I was one of a few people who wasn’t crew in the cabin.
 I got to try a new (to me) product, but it wasn’t exactly what I had in mind.
 This was my first long haul international flight in First Class on a US carrier in several years.
 Service was not special at all.
 I’ll likely do a more complete trip report later.

 Recaro slimline seats on a TAM A320

 I’ve had mostly good experiences flying AA domestically lately.
 My upgrade rate is still solid, and is way higher than last year while primarily on United.
 I did have one United flight that I took just due to better scheduling.
 It was ORD-LAX, so usually a tough upgrade.
 I had a decently high fare class, but I didn’t really expect to clear.
-I applied one of the 6 regional premier upgrades I have, since I don’t know when else I’d use them since I rarely fly United anymore.
+Applying one of the 6 regional premier upgrades I have, since I don’t know when else I’d use them since I rarely fly United anymore.

 While it was nice to have DirectTV and wifi on the 737-900ER, I really don’t miss the operational disaster that United still is years past its merger with Continental.
 Boarding at C29 at O’Hare was still a scrum.
 Despite being in First Class I was about the 20th person to board since I didn’t line up like a gate louse.
 We left late and arrived late, although only a few minutes, so it likely doesn’t even count as a delay.
 I guess the meal was good, I was pleasantly surprised to have 3 breakfast options.
 Cereal, french toast, or an egg dish.
-Standard airplane fare, but I guess options are always good, and it was slightly better than typical meals on American these days.
+Standard airplane fare, but I guess options are always good.
+And better than typical meals on American these days.

 I’m very busy with work, and missing time with my wife and daughter, but otherwise things are going well.
-I’m still not sick of travel, although I do wish I could space it out a little bit more.
+I’m still not sick of travel, although I do wish I could space it out a bit more.
 Hopefully my next post will be more on our family trip to Europe, and for my own travel, I have some interesting destinations planned, including business trips to Europe and Southeast Asia in the next month or so.
 Stay tuned.